Images show the moment when the mining dam overflows in Nova Lima, in Greater BH; VIDEO | Minas Gerais

 According to the fire department, the overflow happened because of excessive rain.
 According to Vallourec, depending on the rainfall, solid material was carried from the pile Waterfall to the dike.
 Sirens went off at 10:31 am.

-Dique Lisa by Mina Pau Branco, owned by mining company Vallourec — Photo: Dudu Barbatti/Disclosure
+Dique Lisa from Mina Pau Branco, from mining company Vallourec — Photo: Dudu Barbatti/Disclosure

 Firefighters reported that there was no dam failure.
 Vallourec and the Municipality of Nova Lima said the same.
 One person was injured.